dawid-t/Effects-created-in-Visual-Effect-Graph/README.md

 # Effects created in Visual Effect Graph

 I will add a new created effects from time to time.
-For now is only one - the **Unity Logo**, which I used in my animated photo:
+For now is only one - the **Unity Logo**, which I used in my <a target="_blank" rel="noopener noreferrer" href="http://tarasienko.pl/animated-photo.php">animated photo</a>:

 <p align="center">